 But which PC gaming character is the most iconic?
 Who is the best representative of the big box beneath your desk and most deserving of a statue, or at least a high quality, poseable figurine?
-That's what we're deciding to celebrating 50 years of games This list is dedicated to the people, monsters and megalomaniacal AIs who epitomise the hobby, who first spring to mind when you sit down and boot up your computer for a long night in.
+That's what we're deciding.
+This list is dedicated to the people, monsters and megalomaniacal AIs who epitomise the hobby, who first spring to mind when you sit down and boot up your computer for a long night in.

 50. Announcer – Unreal Tournament

 Unreal Tournament's announcer is such an icon of PC Gaming that he doesn't have to show his face to be recognised.
 Hovering unseen above Unreal Tournament's sci-fi battlefield, this booming, disembodied voice would call out the grisly events of the match.
 Phrases like "First Blood!"
 "Headshot!"
 "Double-Kill" and of course "M-M-M-Monster Kill!" will be ingrained in the minds of anyone who played Epic's 1999 multiplayer masterpiece.